MaksymKondratenko/redis-event-driven-demo/README.md

 This app is to test and demonstrate the event-driven application using Redis.

+**Disclaimer:** the app is a scratch and was done quickly just to demonstrate to some CRUD operations on Redis as well as is Pub/Sub mechanism.
+Since its goal is to demonstrate technologies, it does not contain any *business logic*, which in its place is mocked.

 `fish-service` (handles operations on fish, produces event once fish is lured)

 `challenge-service` (subscribes to 'lured fish' event and adds up some score points to a challenge score)